 Willamette Falls Locks received sufficient funding to provide operation 365 days a year with regular maintenance and periodic major repairs through 1994.
 A full time staff of seven operated and maintained the lock year round.
 However, the implementation of national performance standards combined with declining commercial traffic and flat funding for the Corps' Operations and Maintenance budget nationwide resulted in dramatic funding reductions beginning in 1995.
 The flood of 1996 caused some damage to the project resulting in additional monies being made available through a flood supplemental bill for repairs.
 By 1997 the staff was cut to 3 full time equivalents with back up support provided by the Bonneville Project.
-The position of Willamette Falls Locks Project Manager was also eliminated and responsibility was transferred to the Operations Manager of Bonneville Dam.
-By FY2004 the President's Budget provided no money for operations and only through Congressional action was money appropriated.
+The position of Willamette Falls Locks Project Manager was also eliminated and responsibility was transferred to the Operations and only through Congressional action was money appropriated.
 As of this writing, the national emphasis is to put under-utilized projects into caretaker status, or to transfer them to nonfederal entities.
 (Personal knowledge of author).